elahn/rfcs/text/0000-delegation-of-implementation.md

 # Summary
 [summary]: #summary

-Provide a syntactic sugar to automatically implement a given trait `Tr` using a pre-existing type implementing `Tr`.
-The purpose is to improve code reuse in rust without damaging the orthogonality of already existing concepts or adding new ones.
+Syntax sugar to automatically implement a given trait `Tr` using a pre-existing type implementing `Tr`.
+The purpose is to improve code reuse in rust without damaging the orthogonality of existing concepts or adding new ones.

 # Motivation
 [motivation]: #motivation